 We may store your information in cloud or other types of networked or electronic storage.
 As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your information may be held.
 If your information is stored in this way, disclosures may occur in countries other than those listed.

 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

 We‘ll always give you access to your personal information unless there are certain legal reasons why we can’t.
 You can ask us to access your personal information that we hold by contacting us on 1300 13 44 33.

-We will give you access to your information in the form you want it where it’s reasonable and practical (such as a copy of a phone call you may have had with us – we can put it on a disk for you).
+We will give you access to your information in the form you want it where it’s reasonable and practical (such as a copy of a phone call you may have had with us).
 We may charge you a small fee to cover our costs when giving you access, but we’ll always check with you first.

 We’re not always required to give you access to your personal information.
 Some of the situations where we don’t have to give you access include when: